 School-based health career presentations provide students with the opportunity to learn about health care professions in a classroom setting or career fair.

-Job shadowing provides a meaningful match between a high school student and a health care professional for a one day experience.
-The student is on a fact-finding mission to learn more about the opportunities available to him or her.
-Often this visit reinforces the student's interest in a particular career or eliminates it as a career choice.
+Job shadowing provides a high school student who is at least 17 years of age with an opportunity to observe a health care professional.
+Often the shadow reinforces the student's interest in a particular career or eliminates it as a career choice.

-In addition, BJC School Outreach and Youth Development lends business expertise by participating in various health career committees in the school community.
-The department also takes an active and often leading role in school business partnerships, counselor in-service and career advisory board memberships.
+Health Career Partnerships BJC School Outreach and Youth Development lends its business expertise by participating in school business partnerships, facilitating professional development and serving on career advisory boards.